Pat Lindamood and Nanci Bell: From Phonemic Awareness to Comprehensional Imagery

 Genetic Differences:

-Pat Lindamood: So, the thing that's important to know is that the problem is a genetic difference that some of us don't come wired with the same kind of connections for this specific function of phoneme awareness.
+Pat Lindamood: So, the thing that’s important to know is that the problem is a genetic difference.
+Some of us don’t come wired with the same kind of connections for this specific function of phoneme awareness.

 Pat Lindamood: Yes, it can have some effect.
 But when you have within the same family some children who can respond to that environment without any difficulty and another child who doesn't...
 Now that we have fMRI measures and MSI measures, now what we used to try to analyze on the basis of performance of the student, or behavior, now we can actually use brain function measures that will show an area of the brain that is active when people are making these good judgments about the identity, number and order of sounds and words, and that area of the brain is not active when they're unable to do that.